seanox/seanox-ai-nlp/README.md

 - [Downstream Processing with pandas](https://github.com/seanox/seanox-ai-nlp/blob/master/seanox_ai_nlp/synthetics/README.md#downstream-processing-with-pandas)

 ## [logics (under development)](https://github.com/seanox/seanox-ai-nlp/blob/master/seanox_ai_nlp/logics/README.md)
-The __Semantic Logic Composer (logics)__ provides a rule-based approach to extracting logical structures from semantic input.
-It operates on entities provided by upstream components and represents their relations using the primitives __ANY__ (union) and __NOT__ (exclusion).
+The __Semantic Logic Composer (logics)__ provides a rule‑based approach to extracting logical structures from semantic input.
+It operates on entities provided by upstream components and represents their relations using the primitives __ANY__ (union), __NOT__ (exclusion), and implicit bindings (__WITH__).
 Enumerations are interpreted as unions, so OR does not need to be modeled explicitly.
-An explicit __AND__ in the sense of an intersection does not exist; __the expressiveness comes from combinatorics, nesting, and normalization__.
+An explicit __AND__ in the sense of an intersection does not exist; __the expressiveness comes from combinatorics, nesting, normalization, and implicit WITH‑relations__.
 The resulting structures can be expressed in formats such as SQL, JSON, or YAML and can be used by downstream components for retrieval or filtering.

 TODO: